Start Here

 It doesn't.

 Thirty minutes a week is enough.
-The templates do the heavy lifting — scripts, letters, FOIA requests, and public comment guides are all pre-written and ready to use.
-Your job is to show up consistently, not heroically.
+The templates do the heavy lifting.
+Scripts, letters, FOIA requests, and public comment guides are all pre-written and ready to use.
+The job is to show up consistently — not heroically.

 Read the 5 Simple Steps — it takes five minutes